 Not all individuals who are diagnosed with Sjögren’s syndrome will be awarded financial assistance from the Social Security Administration (SSA).

-Only those individuals who can offer compelling medical evidence to match the severity of their illness will be considered for disability benefits.
+Only those individuals who can offer compelling medical evidence to match the severity of their Sjögren’s syndrome will be considered for disability benefits.

 Up until recently, those diagnosed with Sjögren’s syndrome would have to match another related autoimmune illness in the Blue Book.
-The Blue Book is the official list of impairments as compiled by the SSA.
+The Blue Book is the list of conditions that qualify for disability.

 This medical guide serves as a reference for administrators in determining what conditions qualify as disabilities and what specific criteria and symptoms are needed to be approved.